Heart-Centered Humans for Animals' Rights and Protection

-PHYTOCHEMICALS, only in plant foods, are substances which “prevent and treat many health conditions, including cancer, heart disease, diabetes, and high
+only found in plant foods, are substances which “prevent and treat many health conditions, including cancer, heart disease, diabetes, and high blood pressure.”

 VITAMIN B-12, the only nutrient not known to be in most plant foods, is made by bacteria found naturally

 in soil, ingested by animals who graze.
 Nutrition experts recommend consuming B-12 through a supplement or fortified foods.
 Banana peels, not typically included

 Expand your culinary experiences with unlimited, nutritious, colorful varieties of food, flavors, and textures of plant foods.

 Plant Pure Nation is available on Netflix or at PlantPureNation.com

 Dr. Joel Fuhrman is a physician, natural health expert, and New York Times best-selling author who promotes the "Nutritarian" diet.
 His health (longevity) equation

 H = N/C, (healthy life expectancy is proportional to lifetime intake of micronutrient diversity and quantity per calorie) has interested scientists the world over.